DanielJelev/jade/README.md

 ### Development

 Want to contribute?
 Great!
+You can check my github https://github.com/DanielJelev/jade or...
 Contact me on danieljelev93@gmail.com for more info.

 License